 Frederick Lanchester Library

 This striking building houses the main university library.
 It was opened in 2001, and in 2019 was upgraded to bring together all elements of academic support into one location, with a new entrance, café and collaboration spaces on the ground floor.
 It is named after Frederick Lanchester, the Coventry-based designer of the first British petrol-driven car.
 It is equipped with more than 350 computers, group and individual study rooms, books, journals, and electronic resources across five floors.
+It also includes the the Lanchester Interactive Archive, the largest and fully digitalised archive of the life and work of Frederick Lanchester.

 Built in 1978, this building is currently undergoing an extensive internal redevelopment.
 Once completed, it will continue to be used by the Faculty of Arts and Humanities, primarily for industrial design courses.
 The building is named after Maurice Foss, the former Deputy Director of Coventry Polytechnic and one of the university’s Honorary Life Fellows.